 Read Up on Lawyers

 Many law firms put the resumes of their lawyers online.
-It’s always a good sign if the lawyer handling your case has at least five years of experience working in that field.
-Reading up beforehand can help you select a specific lawyer at a firm.
+Reading resumes beforehand can help you pick a specific lawyer at a firm.

 Talk to Junior Lawyers

 In many cases, you first meet with a senior lawyer or a partner in the law firm.
 But junior lawyers do the actual work.

 You should meet the junior lawyer who handles your case to see if they get it and to see if they can speak English, which isn’t a problem at major firms.

 You can ask.
 And many lawyers bring in junior lawyers on the initial meeting anyway.

 Lawyers are expensive.
 And you can make their life easier by keeping and organizing your relevant paperwork.

 Write out your concerns or questions as bullet points before you meet with a lawyer.
 And stick to your points to avoid inflated costs caused by meetings that drag on.